Culver City Stairs

 Overall, the total workout of the steps is up to your individual fitness, strength, weight, and capability.
 If you’re curious as to what kind of workout this is, you can plug in your fitness numbers on Wolfram Alpha and calculate the workout.

 Estimated Calories burned for 185 lb male – 282 steps. – 102 calories expended in about 400 feet gained over ~10 minutes.
-Of course, this assumes a rather fit and healthy average 25-year-old male so for some of us the caloric burn could be much higher.
+Of course, this assumes a fit and healthy average 25-year-old male so for some of us the caloric burn could be much higher.

 It’s surprising how the caloric burn doesn’t seem that high.
 If you have used a fitness tracker on this trail, we’d love to share some of your data.
 Leave a comment below and we’ll update this post!